martinpihrt/OSPy/plugins/README.md

 OSPy treats the Water Meter and Wind Speed Monitor declarations as one selectable I2C resource each.
 Both plug-ins can therefore be installed from the repository or a custom ZIP and run together when they use different addresses.
 Activation selects a free alternative when necessary, and either settings page rejects an address already used by another enabled plug-in, preserves the previous settings and displays the conflict in a red status bar.

-Water Meter v1.1.0 uses uninterrupted one-second measurements and separates its live overview from configuration.
+Water Meter v1.1.1 uses uninterrupted one-second measurements and separates its live overview from configuration.
 It supports local JSON and optional SQL history with selectable source, seconds-based interval, zero-flow filtering, bounded or unlimited records, CSV download and a flow graph.
 Its optional Home value shows current `l/s` with equivalent `l/min`, while mobile API v1 provides live consumption cards and bounded history.
+PCF8583 data is read explicitly from registers `0x01–0x03`; initialization and measurement failures close and retry the bus and are shown on the overview.

 Administrative permission approval
 ----